1 / 2

 • Time: 10–15 minutes

 This two-page resource features a clean, illustrated layout containing four distinct animal species—a chicken, a fish, a spider, and a bat—paired with a word bank of their corresponding homes.
-Students must write the correct term (chicken coop, cave, coral reefs, or spiderweb) under the relevant illustration.
-The second page provides a visual answer key for rapid checking.
+Students must write the correct term under the relevant illustration.
+The second page provides a full visual answer key with directional arrows for rapid checking and self-correction.

 Standards Alignment

-The primary standard addressed is `1-LS1-1`, which focuses on how animals use their environments and external structures to meet their basic needs for survival.
+The primary standard addressed is 1-LS1-1, which focuses on how animals use their environments and external structures to meet their basic needs for survival.
 By identifying the specific structures that animals utilize for refuge and protection, students engage with core concepts of biological survival.
-This standard code can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.
+Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 How to Use It

-Use this worksheet as a hook activity during the introduction of a unit on habitats to gauge prior knowledge.
-Alternatively, assign it as a quick exit ticket after a direct instruction lesson on how animals find shelter in nature.
-During the activity, observe if students can differentiate between man-made shelters and natural ones to deepen the scientific discussion.
-Completion typically ranges from 10 to 15 minutes.
+Use this worksheet as a hook activity during the introduction of a unit on habitats to gauge prior knowledge before direct instruction.
+Alternatively, assign it as a quick exit ticket after a lesson on how animals find shelter in nature.
+During the activity, observe if students can easily differentiate between man-made shelters, like a chicken coop, and natural ones, like a cave, to inform future instruction.
+Expected completion time ranges from 10 to 15 minutes.

 Who It's For